-This course is based on the third edition of Low Back Disorders by internationally recognized low back specialist Stuart McGill—presents the research and applications of back anatomy and bio mechanics to build effective preventative and rehabilitation programs for patients or clients.
+This course is based on the third edition of Low Back Disorders by internationally recognized low back specialist Stuart McGill—presents the research and applications of back anatomy and biomechanics to build effective prevention and rehabilitation programs for patients or clients.

 Build effective lower back programs

 - 50 tests and exercises with step by step instructions